Koredotcom/docs/docs/xo/usecases/knowledge-graph-terminology.md

 * **Task**: Linking a Dialog task to a KG Intent helps leverage the capabilities of the Knowledge Graph and Dialog tasks to handle FAQs that involve complex conversations.
 ![link dialog task to kg intent](../usecases/images/link-dialog-task-to-kg-intent.png "link dialog task to kg intent")

-> **Note**:
+> Important
-* For Few-shot graphs, you can add all your FAQs to the Root node because the LLM does not require an ontology.
+>
-* Default terms are not available in Few-Shot Knowledge Graphs.
-The only exception is when you switch from an Ontology Graph, where the existing Default terms are stored as such until updated.
+> * For Few-shot graphs, you can add all your FAQs to the Root node because the LLM does not require an ontology.
-* Later, Default terms become Organizer terms and can be set as Mandatory.
+> * Default terms are not available in Few-Shot Knowledge Graphs.
+The only exception is when you switch from an Ontology Graph, in which case existing Default terms are stored as such until updated.
+Afterward, Default terms become Organizer terms and can be set as Mandatory.
-* Path Level Synonyms are only supported for Mandatory Terms and for Tags.
+> * Path Level Synonyms are only supported for Mandatory Terms and for Tags.